ariktheone/ATLC-Design-DSP-driven-Urban-Traffic-Control-in-VHDL/README.md

 - **Testbench Code**: VHDL code for simulating the traffic light system, setting up the simulation environment, and applying stimuli.
 - **README.md**: Detailed description of the project, including its objectives, methodology, results, and conclusion.

-## Usage

-To utilize this project:

-1. Clone the repository to your local machine.
-2. Open the project in Vivado Design Suite.
-3. Simulate the design to observe the behavior of the traffic light system.
-4. Analyze the results and modify the code as needed for further experimentation.

 ## Image Positions

 1. ![Automated controlled traffic simulation.](image1.png)